BigBlueButton is built upon a solid foundation of underlying components, including nginx, FreeSWITCH, Kurento, redis, react, and others.

-The following diagram provides a high-level overview of the BigBlueButton architecture.
+The following diagram provides a high-level view of how BigBlueButton’s components work together.

 The HTML5 client is a single page, responsive web application that is built upon the following components: